hsorby/phlynx/README.rst

 Physiome Links (PhLynx)
 =======================

-Physiome Links (PhLynx - pronounced "flinks") is a web-based graphical interface for coupling existing CellML modules into a single system model.
+Physiome Links (PhLynx - pronounced "flinks") is a web-based graphical interface for coupling existing CellML components into a single system model.
 Common use cases include generating coupled biophysical cell models and patient-specific blood and/or lymph flow networks.

 Getting Started